 HAPPY: Sorry if I’m prodding here but that lonely feeling… when I look around at a few pieces here, I can really see that.
 Can that help, getting yourself in that headspace?

 ABDUL: I’ve never thought about it like that, and I can see how it would help… especially over the last few years working in this particular space, I can see how that makes a lot of sense.
 But I think that working in a more communal space also has a lot of really good benefits.

 ABDUL: Motivation, people around.
-I spend much less time on my phone when there’s other people around.
+I spend much less time on my phone when there are other people around.
 Half the reason for having assistants is just having someone in the studio so that I’m not fucking around too much.

 HAPPY: You need a watchdog!

 ABDUL: Yeah, so I’m at least accountable to somebody.

 HAPPY: Where do you keep the hate mail these days?

 ABDUL: Honestly, I get less and less of it, which is interesting.
 I just think there are more people, and there are more prominent people who that hate mail gets focused on.
 Friends of mine, too, cop it a lot worse than I do or ever did.
 And now it’s only very rarely and only in response, generally, to when there’s something in the major papers.
 Otherwise, I’m largely ignored by that part of society.
 I have a separate email for responding to those.